Walodja1987/xns/test/Tests.md

 - Should return correct full name string for registered address.
 - Should return empty string for address without a name.
 - Should return correct name for addresses registered via `registerName`.
-- Should return correct name for addresses registered via `assignFreeNames`.
+- Should return correct name for addresses registered via `registerNameWithAuthorization`.
 - Should return bare name without ".x" suffix for names in the "x" namespace (e.g., returns "vitalik" not "vitalik.x").
 - Should return full name with namespace for regular names (e.g., returns "alice.001").